-The School Careers programme is led by Miss Hindmarsh, Assistant Headteacher, who can be contacted through the school email email@example.com or the school office 0203 096 0769.
+The school Careers programme is led by Mr Stump, Assistant Headteacher, who can be contacted through the school email email@example.com or the school office 0203 096 0769.

-Students, parents, teachers and employers can access information about the careers programme by contacting Miss Hindmarsh.
-There is also an article about it in the Summer 2018 school magazine 'Inspiring Learning'.
+Students, parents, teachers and employers can access information about the careers programme by contacting Mr Stump.

 The impact of the careers programme on students will be measured by looking at the GCSE Options data, and the end of year student surveys.
-This information is reviewed annually in September, and will next be updated in September 2019.
+This information is reviewed annually in September.

 The websites below all provide useful careers information and advice: